FranLajarin/dotfiles/README.md

   paru -S texlive-humanities
   ```

-> Note that im using ArchLinux, so you need to adjust the commands for your distro, as the name of the packages.
+Note that im using ArchLinux, so you need to adjust the commands for your distro, as the name of the packages.
-But thats only for the default config of this plugin, you can read the documentation of the plugin here and set your custom config with any browseror pdfviewer.
+But thats only for the default config of this plugin, you can read the documentation of the plugin [**here**](https://github.com/frabjous/knap) and set your custom config with any browser or any pdfviewer.